Pinkvinus/CS2_cheat_detection/Dataset/Data/README.md

 The dataset is partitioned into data with at least one cheater present, and data with no cheaters present.

 <div style="border:1px solid #ccc; padding: 10px; border-radius: 5px; background-color: #fff3cd; color: #000;">
-  <p><strong>⚠️ Warning: </strong>Data containing no cheaters has not been verified</p>
+  <p><strong style="color: #000">⚠️ Warning: </strong>Data containing no cheaters has not been verified</p>
   <p>Only files, containing at least one VAC(Valve Anti-cheat)-banned player, have been manually labelled and verified.
-Hence, <strong>cheaters may be present in the data without cheaters</strong>.</p>
+Hence, <strong style="color: #000">cheaters may be present in the data without cheaters</strong>.</p>
-  <p>When examining a subset containing 50 data points (demos) with no VAC-banned players, it was discovered that in 97.2% of players in these matches were not presenting any cheater-like behaviour.</p>
-  <p>When examining a subset of 50 data points (demos) in the set of matches with with at least one VAC-banned players, it was discovered that the label precission of the "not cheater" label was 55.6%.
+  <p>When examining a subset containing 50 data points (demos) with no VAC-banned players, it was discovered that in 97.2% of players in these matches were not presenting any cheater-like behaviour.
+When examining a subset of 50 data points (demos) in the set of matches with with at least one VAC-banned player, it was discovered that the label precission of the "not cheater" label was 55.6%.
 This is possibly due to CS2 using <a href="https://help.steampowered.com/en/faqs/view/00EF-D679-C76A-C185" target="_blank" style="color: #007bff; text-decoration: underline;">trust factor match making</a>.</p>

   <p>Hence, it was decided, that resources were best spent with labeling data containing at least one VAC-banned player.</p>